 Our analysis of the pandbrieven's payment structure shows that cash flows from the cover pool assets would be sufficient, at the current rating level, to make timely payment of interest and principal to the covered bondholders.
-The program will be exposed to refinancing risk because the mismatches in its asset-liability profile are not addressed by structural features.
+The program is exposed to refinancing risk because the mismatches in its asset-liability profile are not addressed by structural features.

-Under our cash flow criteria, we model a program's cash flows under rising, falling, and stable interest rates, with both high and low prepayment rates, to determine likely outcomes under different stress scenarios.
-We analyze the program's cash flows under 'AAA' credit stresses, as well as liquidity and interest rate stresses; we also run different default timing and prepayment patterns.
+Under our cash flow criteria, we model a program's cash flows under five different interest rate paths, with both high and low prepayment rates, to determine likely outcomes under different stress scenarios.
+We analyze the program's cash flows under 'AAA' credit stresses, as well as liquidity, interest rate and spread compression stresses; we also run different default timing and prepayment patterns.
 To assess market-value risk we apply a target asset spread of 425 basis points in our cash flow analysis, as outlined in "Assessments For Target Asset Spreads According To Our Covered Bonds Criteria," published on Aug.
 15, 2016.